dastasoft/blog/_posts/nodejs.md

 sudo apt-get install -y nodejs
 ```

-Installing Node.js also installs npm which stands for Node Package Manager, if you come from web development with React or any other library you are more than used to using it.
+Installing Node.js also installs npm which stands for Node Package Manager, if you come from web development you are more than used to using it.

 To check that everything is OK, run the following commands in your terminal